Worladem/odin-recipes/README.md

-# odin-recipes
-about to pratice what i have learnt on html and put it into practice in this repository
+This is a project to practice lesson thought on html and to express my understanding.